Trios (2026)

 A collaborative response to glaciers in East Greenland.

 Commissioned by The Little Baroque Company to celebrate its 10th anniversary.
-Baroque ensemble perusal scores €20.
+Perusal scores for the two baroque ensemble versions: €20 each.
+Hire parts for each by arrangement, please enquire.

 In 2016 Bill went to Kulusuk, East Greenland with the poet Helen Mort for an exploratory climbing expedition.
 They were joined later by the film-maker Richard Jones.